 What are varifocal glasses?

-This means the wearer doesn't need to buy and care for 2 pairs of glasses or need to switch between glasses for different vision needs.
+This benefits the wearer as they don't need to buy and care for 2 pairs of glasses or need to switch between glasses for different vision needs.

-Varifocal lenses work by having a gradual change in strength from the top of the lens to the bottom.
+Varifocal lenses have a gradual change in strength from the top of the lens to the bottom.

 The upper part of the lens contains the distance power, the middle of the lens has the intermediate ranges and the lower portion, the reading part